creative-connections/Bodylight-Scenarios/README.md

 # Bodylight-Scenarios
-Scenarios for Bodylight platform based on physiolobrary models
+Scenarios and supporting components for Bodylight platform.

 # Installation